Have you ever needed to provide a username and passphrase, but you didn't have it

 Signature algorithm name: SHA1withRSA

-Clearly this application will not work for everyone.
-As just one example, it
+that one application will not work *best* for everyone.
+Other

 Logio Secure Password Organizer